enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 `docker network inspect course_net`{{execute}}

-As precondition we need that backend container is inside the network that we have just created.
+As precondition, you need that backend container is inside the network that we have just created.
-So add it with the command seen in the previous step
+So in case you need, add the container with the command seen in the previous step

 `docker network connect course_net dockerchurn-container`{{execute}}